 There were was one minor issue when initiating radio on Alexa (which defaults to Amazon Music): I couldn't transfer the music to a Sonos Google speaker since it doesn't support Amazon.
 Sonos may talk to both services via the app, but Amazon and Google are still on uneasy terms when it comes to their voice assistants.

-Three things Amazon Echo can do that Sonos One can't (yet)
+Four things Amazon Echo and Google Home can do that Sonos One can't (yet)

-The Sonos One behaves pretty much exactly like an Amazon Echo orspeaker, but at launch it lacks a few of the capabilities of those speakers.
+The Sonos One behaves pretty much exactly like an Amazon Echo or Google Home ($99 at Walmart) speaker -- including features like -- but it lacks a few of the capabilities of those speakers.
 Here's a rundown.

 Sonos speakers have been around for 15 years and we've liked pretty much all of them.
-The One looks almost exactly like the Play:1, and retains the same dimensions: shorter and wider than the tall, slim original Echo.
+The One looks almost exactly like the Play:1 ($185 at Amazon), and retains the same dimensions: shorter and wider than the tall, slim original Echo.
 Sonos' top panel has a completely flush surface with a cluster of touch-sensitive buttons, lights and a dotted ring.
 Above the central light is a "mic" button that lets you mute the onboard microphone array of that dotted ring.

 The dedicated Sonos app incorporates dozens of streaming music services, from Spotify to iHeartMusic to Google Play Music.
 It enables you to use the speaker in a whole-home, multiroom Sonos setup, as part of stereo pair or as rear speakers for aor .
 The multiroom capabilities of the and come close, but Sonos is still the king of whole-home audio.